Why Pearson Orthodontics?

 If your braces break or are causing you extreme pain, call our office.
 In many cases, we can address the issue over the telephone.
 If you need an emergency appointment, we will set aside time for you.

 Yes, some orthodontic problems are significant enough to require early intervention.
-If a patient is not yet ready for treatment, we will follow that patient’s growth and development until the time is right.
+If your child is not ready for treatment yet, we will follow their growth and development until the time is right.

-When necessary, Phase One treatment usually begins on children between the ages of 7 and 10 and lasts for 16 to 21 months.
-The primary objective of Phase One treatment is to prevent significant orthodontic problems from becoming more severe at a later age.
+When necessary, Phase I treatment usually begins between the ages of 7 to 10 and lasts for 16 to 21 months.
+The primary objective of Phase I treatment is to prevent significant orthodontic problems from becoming more severe at a later age.

-Will my child need full braces if they have Phase One orthodontic treatment?
+Will my child need full braces if they have Phase I orthodontic treatment?

-We tell most parents to assume their child will need full braces, even after Phase One treatment.
-During the “resting period” after Phase One treatment, we will closely monitor tooth eruption and growth, keeping parents apprised of any future treatment recommendations.
+We tell most parents to assume their child will need full braces, even after Phase I treatment.
+During the “resting period” after Phase I treatment, we will closely monitor tooth eruption and growth, keeping parents aware of any future treatment recommendations.

 Will my child need an expander?